Back to Events

 Computer aided design (CAD) methods are relatively well established for product development in rotational moulding.
 This includes geometric modelling for product design articulation, structural analysis and data transfer for mould manufacture.
 This work presents means by which geometric modelling times for product families can be significantly reduced by using parametric modelling to generate multiple product sizes based on a single modelling framework.
 The work focuses on tank design and the approach begins with the development of a preliminary single product size where feature development and dimensional allocations are mapped / recorded as parameters across a single tank capacity.
 These parameters can then be amended to automatically generate a range of capacities were modelling times are reduced from hours / days to minutes / seconds.
 Each design is then validated against structural requirements using finite element analysis.
 The parametric approach demonstrates how CAD functionality can introduce design efficiencies for product families thereby reducing time to market.

-Sustainable Rotomoulding (Ronny Ervik)
+Sustainable Rotomoulding (Ronny Ervik-Norner AS)

 The presentation will explore how sustainability is reshaping rotomoulding in Europe.
 It will cover key European regulations, the use of recycled polyethylene suitable for rotomoulding, and practical insights into circular design.
 Learn why integrating circular principles is becoming essential for all rotomoulders to stay compliant, competitive, and future-ready.